Buyer’s Settlement Resource Centre

 What options do I have for my pre-purchase inspection?

 There are several types of pre-purchase inspections you can request be included on your contract.
-See our article 6 Inspections to include on the Offer and Acceptance for a simple guide to the most common pre-purchase inspections.
+See our article 6 Inspections to include on the offer and acceptance for a simple guide to the most common pre-purchase inspections.

 You can only have a pre-purchase inspection completed if your contract includes a clause that compels the seller to allow you to complete that inspection.